Classic 4 day Inca Trail

 • Backpacks

-• Sleeping Bag (You can bring your own from home or rent them locally in Cusco city)
+• Sleeping Bag (You can bring your own or rent them locally in Cusco city)

-• Hiking poles (You can bring your own from home or rent them locally in Cusco city)
+• Hiking poles (You can bring your own or rent them locally in Cusco city)

-• Breakfast on Day 1, lunch and dinner on Day 4.
+• Breakfast on Day 1, and lunch and dinner on Day 4.

 • Tips for guides, cooks and porters.

-• Travel Insurance (you are strongly recommended to take out a travel insurance for the duration of your trip).
+• Travel Insurance (You are strongly advised to take out travel insurance for the duration of your trip.).

 NOTE: The itinerary above is a sample.
-Hiking times, campsites and lunch spots are subject to change according to our guides’ criteria, availability, weather conditions, evolution of the group and on restrictions undertaken for safety reasons by the Peruvian Government.
+Hiking times, campsites, and lunch spots are subject to change according to our guides’ criteria, availability, weather conditions, group progress, and any restrictions implemented by the Peruvian Government for safety reasons.

 Ξ Packing List: